tiagoprn/my_talks/kibana/presentation.md

 - With the mapping feature we can tell es how to store the information and how we plan to search for it.
 On the example above, we would have to tell es that we want it to NOT analyse an e-mail field when it finds one, so that we can do an exact search on its` value.
-Here is an example:
+On the next slide we can see an example on how to do that:

 ```
 elasticSearchClient.indices.create({